uwplse/leanup/README.md

 This tool is intended to help students install & update Lean for CSE 505.

-This is the first version of the class we are offering written in Lean, and the goal of this tool is to make upgrade as seemless as possible for you over the course of the quarter.
+This is the first version of the class we are offering written in Lean, and the goal of this tool is to make upgrade as seamless as possible for you over the course of the quarter.

 _Note: This is the first iteration of the course with Lean, and this auto-updating software is